Skip to content

 MeshCore

-• RAK4631: Fully supported with firmware available in the MeshCore flasher
+• RAK4631.
+Fully supported.
+Firmware available in the MeshCore flasher.

-If you want MeshCore today, the RAK4631 is currently the only option.
-MeshCore support for the RAK3401/WisMesh 1W kit is likely coming given the hardware compatibility.
-We’ll update this when support becomes available.
+If you want MeshCore today, the RAK4631 is the pick.
+MeshCore support for the RAK3401 is likely coming given the hardware compatibility.
+We’ll update when it lands.

-Both Meshtastic builds offer the same core features: BLE configuration, mesh routing, encryption, and position sharing (with GPS module).
+Both Meshtastic builds offer the same core features.
+BLE configuration, mesh routing, encryption, and position sharing (with a GPS module).
 The nRF52840 MCU provides Bluetooth 5.0 for mobile app connectivity.

 A mixed mesh with 1W and standard nodes works fine.
 They just have different coverage footprints.